A statistical framework for efficient out of distribution detection in deep neural networks: Designing test statistics for OOD detection

-\textbf{Observing multiple layers.} We aim to understand the benefit of utilizing multiple layers compared to single layers.
-Therefore, we evaluate mTPR when using only a single layer from the end of the reference model.
-The MaSF detector, in this case, is naturally reduced to MaS by eliminating the Fisher layer reduction step.
-We consider using the inputs or outputs of the linear classifier and the penultimate layer's inputs (i.e., the final Average Pooling layer).
-Observing the penultimate layer's input achieved the best results in terms of mTPR (SD) of 64.7 (21.5).
-However, these are significantly lower compared to 96.1 (4.4) when tracking all layers.
-Thus, we conclude that the additional layers contain useful information that can be leveraged to improve OOD detection compared to monitoring a single layer from the end of the model.
+\textbf{Observing multiple layers.} Next, we aim to investigate the impact of utilizing multiple layers versus relying on a single layer from the end of the model (as in the inductive predictor framework of \citet{papadopoulos2008inductive}).
+We evaluate mTPR when using the baseline Maximum Softmax Probability (MSP - \citet{hendrycks2016baseline}), and the MaSF detector using features from a single layer.
+Specifically, we consider either the inputs or outputs of the linear classifier or the input feature of the penultimate layer (i.e., the final Average Pooling layer - AP).
+This is done by eliminating the Fisher layer reduction step.
+The detector achieved the best results in terms of mTPR (SD) using the AP layer's inputs - 64.7 (21.5).
+However, these are significantly lower compared to standard MaSF when tracking all layers 96.4 (4.7) as reported in Table \ref{tab:ablation}.

-Despite the potential gains from observing additional deep layers, the test power could decrease when adding non-informative layers (see Section-\ref{sec:challenges}), and the computational cost increases.
-We further note that the choice of which layers to test is not trivial.
-It may vary depending on the network architecture, downstream task, or computational budget.
-Thus, in our experiments, we simply test the outputs of all convolution and dense layers in the network.
-In the Appendix (Section-\ref{apnd:layers}), we provide additional analysis on the correlation between the test statistics among the monitored layers.
-We suggest that variance reduction techniques should play a role in the design of new algorithms within our framework.
-For example, introducing random sampling or grouping strategies into the construction of the test statistics, we defer this topic for future work.
+Despite the potential gains from observing additional shallow layers, the test power could decrease when adding non-informative layers (see Section \ref{sec:challenges}), and the computational cost increases.
+Choosing which layers to include in the test is not trivial as it may vary depending on the network architecture, downstream task, or computational budget.
+Thus, in all our experiments, we test the outputs of all convolution and dense layers in the network.
+In Appendix \ref{apnd:additionexp}, we experiment with assigning a higher weight to the final layer of the networks.
+This approach yields improved near distribution results, we leave its development for future work.
+This is particularly interesting if we know that the OOD samples are drawn from a distribution close to that of the training data.
+In this case, we expect shallow layers (i.e., close to the input) to produce features that will not be discriminative.

+Finally, in Appendix \ref{apnd:layers}, we provide additional analysis on the correlation between the test statistics among the monitored layers.
+We suggest that variance reduction techniques should play a role in designing new algorithms within our framework.
+For example, by introducing random sampling or whitening strategies into the construction of the test statistics, we defer this topic for future work.